Junzhe-Chen/Two-wheels-breadboard-drone/README.md

 While if I can use a continuous servo motor, the torque it can provide is much more greater, which can potentially provide better drivability for this project.
 A typical SG90 microservo can provide around 2.5kg-cm torque, which is **much** bigger (250 times) than the motor that is mentioned previously.
 The datasheet for the SG90 servo motor is shown below;
 ![microservo's tatsheet](https://github.com/Junzhe-Chen/Two-wheels-breadboard-drone/assets/141964509/3953880c-ab2f-4ca1-bcb9-a18ecd7f14c2)

 The microservo achieves that by applying gearbox inside the structure which by using small gear ratio, to increase the torque while reduce the speed.
-In this specific application, we don't need extremely fast spin of the motor (we are not making a fan or a prepeller anyway), but we need generaous amount of torque to drive it forward.
+In this specific application, we don't need extremely fast spin of the motor (we are not making a fan or a propeller anyway), but we need generaous amount of torque to drive it forward.
 That is one reason why I decided to change the motor into microservo (which also saves plenty of breadboard space from the H bridge that is mentioned above).

 ## Obstacle avoiding logic